 We require 24-hour notice for any changes or cancellations to an office visit.
 If your pet’s appointment is missed or canceled with less than 24-hour notice, a no show/last minute cancellation fee in the amount of the appointment fee will be applied to your account

 Procedures Policy (dentals, surgeries, ultrasounds, etc)

-We require at least 48 business hours notice for any changes to your pet’s appointment.
-If your pet’s appointment is changed with less than 48 business hours notice, this fee will not be refunded.
+We require 48-hour notice for any changes or cancellations to a dental, surgical, or admit procedure.
+If your pet’s appointment is changed with less than 48-hour notice, this fee will not be refunded.

 If you need to change the date of your pet’s appointment, please call us at 509-588-6970.
 We will not cancel or change reservations via email or text.